jordan-public/flash-loan-unlimited-solana/README.md

 universality.

 In addition, it allows for **borrowing funds that do not exist**.
-This technique has been proven in a classical calling pattern and demonstrated with liquidation of a delinquent leveraged position, otherwise not possible with usual flash loan at [CFD DEX and Flash Trillions](https://github.com/jordan-public/cfd-dex) presented at
+This technique has been proven in a typical calling pattern with single protocol and demonstrated in liquidation of a delinquent leveraged position, otherwise not possible with usual flash loan, at [CFD DEX and Flash Trillions](https://github.com/jordan-public/cfd-dex) presented at
 [ETHGlobal Scaling Ethereum 2023](https://ethglobal.com/showcase/cfd-dex-and-flash-trillions-ad666).